Are you dealing with drafty outlets and walls that are cold to the touch?

-Vinyl and Aluminum Siding
+Adding Insulation to Existing Walls with Vinyl and Aluminum Siding

 A piece of siding is removed, and a 2 ½-inch hole is drilled into each stud cavity.
 A crew member then runs a Slim Jim up and down the cavity.
 This is done to ensure there are no fire stops or studs that will prohibit the hose from getting all the way to the top and to feel for the next stud.
-This gives the installer a good idea what is in the cavity from top to bottom and side to side.
+This gives the installer a good idea of what is in the cavity from top to bottom and side to side.

 The installer will then run the injection hose all the way to the top of the cavity and all the way to the bottom while injecting the foam.
 If the installer runs into any obstructions or blockages, another hole will be drilled either above or below it and more foam will be injected to ensure the cavity is completely filled.